 For some sufferers the intrusive sounds associated with Tinnitus may be present all of the time and for others, they may notice is less frequently and only be aware of the sounds periodically.

 At the present time, despite ongoing research, no definitive ‘cure’ for Tinnitus has been identified.

-Tinnitus is NOT a psychological condition in itself, but may give rise to secondary problems if not managed effectively.
+Tinnitus is NOT a psychological condition in itself, but may give rise to secondary problems such as anxiety or depression if not managed effectively.

 You may also like to visit the British Tinnitus Association website here.